Helioviewer-Project/JHelioviewer-SWHV/docs/app-commands.md

 - if input is non-null, it first updates recording and playback configuration
 - those five fields are carried as raw strings and resolved in [ViewState.java](../src/org/helioviewer/jhv/app/state/ViewState.java)
-- invalid values are warned about and ignored in `ViewState`; they do not fail the command
+- invalid strings are warned about and ignored in `ViewState`; out-of-range numeric values are warned about and clamped.
+They do not fail the command
 - export then starts from the resulting [ViewState.recordingData()](../src/org/helioviewer/jhv/app/state/ViewState.java) and [ViewState.playbackData()](../src/org/helioviewer/jhv/app/state/ViewState.java)

 ### `record-stop`